wjakew/llama_gui/README.md

 - Enter a prompt in the text field at the bottom of the screen.
 - Press the send button to submit the prompt to the Ollama API.
 - The response from the Ollama model will be displayed in the chat area.
+- Use the **Export Chat** button to save the entire chat history as a JSON file.
+A file picker dialog will appear, allowing you to choose the save location.
+- Toggle the **Dark Mode** button to switch between light and dark themes for better visibility.

 ## Troubleshooting